 An ECM is an investment and initially, in particular, a large monetary and resource outlay.
-Stakeholders often expect an organization to optimize the company ECM and gain value as fast as possible.
-This value can only be realized after it has been configured and comes from users getting access to the configured ECM and its content.
+Stakeholders expect an organization to optimize the use of the company ECM and gain value as fast as possible.
+This value can only be realized after it has been configured and comes from users having access to the configured ECM and its content.
 That means access to documents and other data.
 Longer term value can be derived from other business process applications and integration to other line of business systems, like SAP or Salesforce.

 The OpenText Business Applications for Content Suite by KineMatik includes an off the shelf Document Change Control application.
-This application automates and controls the document change management process in a workflow driven environment while utilizing the document management and security features of Content Suite.
+This application automates and controls the document change management processes in a workflow driven environment while utilizing the document management and security features of Content Suite.
 This Document Change Control application, integrated with Content Suite, automates your document revision processes, review and approval assignments, documents review periods while providing notification alerts for any workflow assignments and reporting.
 Reports can help document owners determine if a change to a related document means that your document needs to be updated also.

-With all the inherent benefits of a Content Management system most organizations understand the need to have Quality processes in place.
+With all the inherent benefits of a Content Management system most organizations understand the need to have a document control process in place.
 It is critical that the Document Change Control process is an integral part of the overall Content & Quality Management solutions.